-The layout of a warehouse may need to be changed to accommodate new product lines or to add greater flexibility to the warehouse operations.
-When a new warehouse layout is proposed a detailed planning process should be followed to ensure the success of the project.
+The layout of a warehouse may need to be changed to improve supply chain management and warehouse operations.
+When a new warehouse layout is proposed, a detailed planning process should be followed to ensure the success of the project.
 This planning process should include the following six steps:

 - Post Implementation

 When deciding on the layout for a warehouse, the objectives should clearly be defined.
 The objectives should be aligned with the overall warehousing strategy of the company.
-Objectives can be defined at a high level such as to reduce warehousing costs or to provide maximum customer service.
+Objectives can be defined at a high level such as reducing warehousing costs or providing maximum customer service.

 Equally, the objectives can be more specific, such as maximizing warehousing space, providing maximum flexibility in the warehouse, or increasing warehousing efficiency without increasing resources.

-The specific information of the proposed warehouse should be collected.
+The specific information about the proposed warehouse should be collected.
 This includes the specifications of the warehouse from the architectural drawings that can affect storage and material handling.

-After the specific information about the warehouse has been collected the analysis can commence with respect to the objectives that have been defined for the warehouse layout.
-The analysis should determine if the overall objectives can be met and if not how the objectives can be modified.
+After the specific information about the warehouse has been collected, the analysis can start with respect to the objectives that have been defined for the warehouse layout.
+The analysis should determine if the overall objectives can be met and, if not, how the objectives can be modified.

 At this point in the planning process, decisions need to be made by warehouse management to determine what actions need to be taken if the overall objectives cannot be met or will need substantial changes.
 If the objectives can be met based on the analysis of the information, the detailed implementation plan can be created.

-Each task should be reviewed and an allocated the appropriate resources, as the allocation of estimated time required to complete the task.
-The plan should indicate when a task is required to start and finish based on the availability of resources, either internal or outside contractors, or if it is dependent on another task.
+Each task should be reviewed and allocated the appropriate resources, including the allocation of estimated time required to complete the task.
+The plan should indicate when a task is required to start and finish based on the availability of resources—either internal or from outside contractors—or if it is dependent on another task.

-To ensure that the plan for the warehouse layout is achieved the implementation should be timed so that there are little or no movements of materials in the warehouse.
-An ideal time for this would be during a plant shutdown or at a weekend if the implementation was of a smaller size.
+To ensure that the plan for the warehouse layout is achieved, the implementation should be timed so that there is little to no movement of materials in the warehouse.
+An ideal time for this would be during plant shutdown or on a weekend if the implementation is on a small size.

 For a period of time, after the new layout has been implemented, regular checks should be made to ensure that the layout is working and that there are no operational problems that have occurred due to the new layout.
 These checks should include cycle counts and regular physical inventories.